Tyrrrz/Onova/Readme.md

 ## Etymology

-The name "Onova" is derived from the Ukrainian word for "update" (noun).
+The name "oZnova" is derived from the Ukrainian word for "update" (noun).